ratatui/ratatui-website/src/concepts/event_handling.md

 # Event Handling

 There are many ways to handle events with the `ratatui` library.
-Mostly becuase `ratatui` does not directly expose any event catching; the programmer will depend on the chosen backend's library.
+Mostly because `ratatui` does not directly expose any event catching; the programmer will depend on the chosen backend's library.

 However, there are a few ways to think about event handling that may help you.
 While this is not an